/ seo-tools / Best Video SEO Tools in 2025

 YouTube Studio

 YouTube Studio is YouTube's built-in analytics and management platform.
-While it is not a third-party SEO tool, it provides data that no external tool can match: real impressions, actual click-through rates, audience retention graphs, traffic source breakdowns, and search term reports.
-The Research tab shows topics your audience searches for, and the analytics section tells you exactly which search queries bring viewers to your videos.
+While it is not a third-party SEO tool, it provides data that no external tool can match, including real impressions, actual click-through rates, audience retention graphs, traffic source breakdowns, and search term reports.
+The Trends tab (formerly the Research tab) shows topics your audience searches for, and the analytics section tells you exactly which search queries bring viewers to your videos.

 YouTube Studio is completely free for all YouTube creators.
 It is available as a web app and mobile app.

-Pros: Free, authoritative first-party data, real impression and CTR numbers, audience retention analysis, search term reports show actual queries driving traffic, constantly updated with new features.
-Cons: No keyword research tool for topics you have not covered yet, no competitor analysis, no bulk optimization tools, analytics can have 48-hour data delays, no schema or website video features.
+Pros: Free, authoritative first-party data, real impression and CTR numbers, audience retention analysis, search term reports show actual queries driving traffic, Trends tab surfaces uncovered topics with volume bands, constantly updated with new features.
+Cons: No competitor analysis, no bulk optimization tools, some analytics can lag by a day or two, no schema or website video features.

 Wistia